Dheeraj-G/Science-Olympiad/README.md

 # Science-Olympiad
-This is the website for Olentangy Science Olympiad
+This is my first html website used for my high school Science Olympiad Team.
+It showcases some basic information regarding the team dynamics and expectations for the year.